adamoah/Fantastic-Fourier-Transform/README.md

 Andrews Damoah:
 Created 3 sections (2D FFT, Sinusoidal Grating, MRI Example) .
 1) A introduction to the 2D Fourier transform and a basic example using shapes encoded in matrices.
 2) A section on sinusoidal grating showcasing the effects of changing certain parameters on the 2D frequency domain, namely the frequency, orientation, and magnitude.
-3) An MRI section with a small introduction, example, a interactive "game" involving MRI scans of different parts of the body with notable features.
+Visualizations are interactable and real-time.
+3) An MRI section with a small introduction, example, a interactive "game" involving 10 MRI scans of different parts of the body with tumors.
 Optimizations for webpage loading and "piano game" data processing.
-Added feature for being able to play a reconstructed audio track of the chosen combination of notes in the
+Added feature for being able to play a reconstructed audio track of the chosen combination of notes in the "piano game".
-"piano game".

 Richard Sembria:
 Created 2 sections and formatted the webpage (Visualizing 1D FFT, Audio Example).
 1) An introduction and interactive visualization for the basic principles of the